The latest iteration of me, as an author, is built on the foundation of many years as something else.

-This enabled the introduction of a then innovative ‘fixed price’ policy to Oman for non-food products, where we the retailer decided our prices rather than the customer (to the horror of several who took it as a personal affront and took their time to tell me - face to face).
-With prices assured and superb exclusive products we then set up our own ‘shop-in-shop’ units in other retailers including the then most prestigious store in Muscat ‘Salam Studios’ the Qatari based business.
+This enabled the introduction of a then innovative ‘fixed price’ policy to Oman for non-food products, where we the retailer decided our prices rather than the customer.
+This horrified some customers who took it as a personal affront and took their time to tell me - face to face.
+With prices assured and superb exclusive products, we then set up our own ‘shop-in-shop’ units in other retailers including the then most prestigious store in Muscat ‘Salam Studios’ the Qatari based business.

 I constantly travelled around northern Oman during this period, for work and then during the weekend exploring.

 This certainly was not ‘Kansas’ I heard Dorothy whisper in my ear as the new world rushed past.
 On one heart pounding occasion I drove from the sea across the mountains in my trusty Mazda 626.
 It was graded track all the way and inevitably I came face to face with the problem of exploring along unpaved mountain tracks in a saloon car.
 The route eventually descended down another slope but there was no way a 626 could return and climb that hill, I had reached the point of no return.
 Forward I careered with my foot on the accelerator and in 1st or 2nd gear to gain power through the dry river beds, the car crunched its way over rocks and stones to safety many kilometres farther on.

 Reaching a garage a chassis inspection revealed the sump bolt had been sheared off, doubtless the trail of oil drips lead back to the end of the track.
 I learnt there is an alternative to treating an amazing car very badly (it never gave up on me), - hire a 4x4.